Oklahoma State Cowboys baseball: 1959 College World Series National Champions

 The 1959 Oklahoma State baseball team entered the season with low expectations.
-Only four players, left fielder Don Soergel, and pitchers Roy Peterson, Joel Horlen, and Dick Soergel, were on the roster from the previous season.
+Only four players, left fielder Don Soergel and pitchers Joel Horlen, Roy Peterson and Dick Soergel, were on the roster from the previous season.
 The preseason prospectus for 1959 read, "The baseball outlook for coach Toby Greene's 16th edition of Cowboy baseball is quite questionable.
 Despite the return of key members from last year's pitching staff, it's hard to consider the Pokes much of a threat with graduation, grades and the pros robbing the veteran OSU mentor of all but one of his starters."
 Despite the inexperience, the team compiled a 27–5 overall record with a 17–3 conference record, winning the Big Eight conference title before beating Bradley in the District V Playoff to clinch their third College World Series appearance.

 Oklahoma State opened the 1959 College World Series with a 10–2 victory over Western Michigan behind a Joel Horlen five-hitter.
-They had to rally for three runs in the seventh in their next game against Penn State, but would hang on to win 8–6.
-The Cowboys would lose to Arizona in the following game by a score of 5–3, as Soergel lost his first career game in twelve decisions.
-In the loser's bracket, the Pokes found themselves down 3–2 in the ninth in a rematch against Penn State, but scraped across two runs to earn the 4–3 victory and eliminate the Nittany Lions.
+The Cowboys had to rally for three runs in the seventh in their next contest against Penn State, but would hang on to win a close game, 8–6.
+Oklahoma State would lose to Arizona in the following game by a score of 5–3, as Soergel lost his first career game in twelve decisions.
+In the losers bracket, the Cowboys found themselves down 3–2 in the ninth in a rematch against Penn State, but scraped across two runs to earn the 4–3 victory and eliminate the Nittany Lions.
 A Fresno State victory over Arizona that night left three teams with one loss each.
 Arizona won the coin toss and became the odd man out as Oklahoma State and Fresno State met for the chance to play the Wildcats for the national championship.
 The Cowboys beat the Bulldogs 4–0 to advance to the championship game.

 In the championship game, Jim Dobson, who was voted the Most Valuable Player, opened the Oklahoma State scoring with a towering home run over the left-field fence in the fourth inning.
 Arizona picked up single runs in the fourth and fifth to take a 2–1 lead.
 Bancroft tied the score with a solo home run in the top of the sixth, but the Wildcats added a run of their own in the bottom of the sixth to lead 3–2.
-It was another sophomore, Bruce Andrew, who sparked the game-winning three-run rally in the top of the seventh, giving the Cowboys a 5–3 lead.
-Soergel shut out the Wildcats in the final three innings and Oklahoma State had their first NCAA Baseball Championship.
+It was another sophomore, Bruce Andrew, who sparked the game-winning three-run rally in the top of the seventh, giving the Cowboys a two-run lead.
+Soergel shut out the Wildcats in the final three innings and Oklahoma State defeated Arizona 5–3, clinching their first NCAA Baseball National Championship.

 Four Cowboy players were named to the College World Series All-Tournament team, including third baseman and MVP Dobson.
 Also selected were Bruce Andrew at second base, Connie McIlvoy in the outfield and Horlen at pitcher.